DrDBanner/inmanage/readme.md

 - [What this script does](#what-this-script-does)
 - [FAQ](#faq---frequently-asked-questions)

+> [!TIP]
+> f you seek a very convenient way to install Invoice Ninja from scratch: Go with the [Provisioned Installation](#installation-provisioning) option.

 ## Overview

 This script manages your Invoice Ninja installation (version 5 and above) by performing updates, backups, cleanup tasks, and installations, including [Installation Provisioning](#installation-provisioning).
 On the first run, it helps you set up its `.env.inmanage` configuration file.